particle-iot/docs/src/content/troubleshooting/guides/build-tools-troubleshooting/win10-device-drivers.md

 ---
-title: Windows 10 device drivers
+title: Windows 10 & 11 device drivers
 columns: two
 layout: commonTwo.hbs
-description: Windows 10 device drivers
+description: Windows 10 & 11 device drivers
 ---

 # {{title}}

-This guide has some tips for debugging driver issues with Windows 10.
+This guide has some tips for debugging driver issues with Windows 10 and Windows 11.
 If you are experiencing these problems you may have a driver issue:

 - No serial device identified in the web-based tools despite using a current version of Chrome or Edge.
 - `particle serial list` returns no results.